Positive Unlabeled Learning Selected Not At Random (PULSNAR): class proportion estimation when the SCAR assumption does

-We evaluated our proposed PU learning algorithms in terms of $\alpha$ estimates, six classification performance metrics, and probability calibration.
+We evaluated our proposed PU learning algorithms in terms of $\alpha$ estimates, probability calibration (Appendix \ref{appendix1results}), and six classification performance metrics (Appendix \ref{appendix2results}).
 We used real-world ML benchmark datasets and synthetic data for our experiments.
-For real-world data, we used Bank \cite{pulsnar_7} and KDD Cup 2004 particle physics \cite{pulsnar_8} datasets as SCAR data and Statlog (Shuttle) \cite{pulsnar_9} and Firewall datasets \cite{pulsnar_10} as SNAR data.
-The synthetic (SCAR and SNAR) datasets were generated using the scikit-learn function \emph{make\_classification()} \cite{pulsnar_11}.
+For real-world data, we used KDD Cup 2004 particle physics \citep{pulsnar_8}, Diabetes health indicators \citep{pulsnar_10a}, Magic gamma telescope \citep{pulsnar_10b}, Electrical grid stability \citep{pulsnar_10c}, Wilt \citep{pulsnar_10d}, and Mice protein expression \citep{pulsnar_10e} as SCAR datasets and Anuran calls \citep{pulsnar_10f}, Dry bean \citep{pulsnar_10g}, Room occupancy estimation \citep{pulsnar_10h}, Smartphone \citep{pulsnar_10i}, Letter recognition \citep{pulsnar_10j}, and Statlog (Shuttle) \citep{pulsnar_9} as SNAR datasets.
+Synthetic (SCAR and SNAR) datasets were generated using the scikit-learn function \emph{make\_classification()} \citep{pulsnar_11}.
 We used XGBoost as a binary classifier in our proposed algorithms.
-To train the classifier on the imbalanced data, we used \emph{scale\_pos\_weight} parameter of XGBoost to scale the weight of the labeled positive examples by the factor $s=\frac{|U|}{|P|}$.
-We also compared our methods with five recently published methods for PU learning: KM1 and KM2 \cite{pulsnar_22}, TICE \cite{pulsnar_23}, DEDPUL \cite{pulsnar_24} and CleanLab \cite{pulsnar_25}.
-KM1, KM2, and TICE algorithms were not scalable and failed to execute on large datasets, so we used smaller synthetic datasets to compare our method with these methods.
+We evaluated PU algorithms on imbalanced SCAR and SNAR datasets.
+In some datasets, we kept the number of unlabeled examples greater than the positive examples while in others, we kept it lesser.
+By setting the number of unlabeled examples to be less than positive examples, we were able to test the PU algorithms for a higher proportion of positives among unlabeled examples in ML benchmark datasets.
+To address the class imbalance, we used the \emph{scale\_pos\_weight} parameter of XGBoost to scale the weight of the labeled positive examples by the factor $s=\frac{|U|}{|P|}$.
+We also compared our methods with recently published methods for PU learning: KM1 and KM2 \citep{pulsnar_22}, TICE \citep{pulsnar_23} and DEDPUL \citep{pulsnar_24}.
+Some recent studies \citep{pulsnar_42, pulsnar_43} investigating scenarios where SCAR does not hold do not focus on $\alpha$ estimation or probability calibration.
+Therefore, we opted to exclude them from our comparison.
+KM1, KM2, and TICE algorithms were not scalable on large datasets, so we used relatively smaller synthetic and ML benchmark datasets to compare our methods with these methods.
 We compared PULSNAR with only DEDPUL on large synthetic datasets (Appendix \ref{appendix3}).
-Also, \cite{pulsnar_24} previously demonstrated that DEDPUL outperformed KM and TICE algorithms on several UCI (University of California Irvine) ML benchmark and synthetic datasets.
+Also, \citep{pulsnar_24} previously demonstrated that DEDPUL outperformed KM and TICE algorithms on several ML benchmark and synthetic datasets.